Ivan Koludarov

 Complete and accurate annotation of troublesome gene regions

-Ivan Koludarov visiting from the Technical University of Munich's Department of Scientific Computing will present a workshop on genome annotation methods and their application to difficult to annotate multicopy gene families.
+Ivan Koludarov visiting from the Technical University of Munich's Department of Scientific Computing will present a two-day workshop on genome annotation methods and their application to difficult to annotate multicopy gene families.

 schedule Date & time